dli85/ImageProcessingProgram/README.md

 ## Program Description

+### Overview

+See the usage section for a GUI usage guide.

 This is an application to process images.
 It supports many commands that can flip, brighten, or greyscale an image.